-This Cranberry Orange Sauce is made using three ingredients and is not overly sweet.
-It takes only 3 minutes of active preparation time.
-Ditch the can and make this easy homemade sauce bursting with flavor ready in 15 minutes.
+This Cranberry Orange Sauce is made with just 3 ingredients and isn't overly sweet.
+It takes only 3 minutes of prep.
+Forget the can and make this easy, homemade cranberry sauce bursting with flavor, ready in just 15 minutes.

 Making homemade cranberry sauce is one of the easiest recipes that you'll make for Thanksgiving dinner - Just one saucepan, 3 ingredients and ready in 15 minutes.